Life is full of colour for Lyla Cole from Rockwood.

 But it does not happen without a lot of hard work.

 "It's exciting getting the order in, but then you have to make the order and finish it.
-Lyla has been learning a lot including math skills and about giving change back when people give her money," Laura said.
+Lyla has been learning a lot including math skills and about giving change back when people give her money," Laura Ruth said.

 Lyla's Crayon Factory can be found on Instagram and on Facebook.
 Crayons are available at the Rural Roots Artisan Shoppe and Tea Lounge in Rockwood and orders can also be placed via email at [email protected]